intra2net/avocado-i2n/README.md

 Cartesian graph data structure for anyone that want to have fun with forward and backward DFS, the symmetrical pruning, and the reversing traversal path.

-### Off and on states, normal and ephemeral tests, normal and permanent vms
+### Image, VM, and network states; normal and permanent vms
-A standard way to implement virtual machine states is LVM.
-However, since LVM requires the image to be inactive while reverting to the snapshot, this will introduce at least shutdown-boot performance penalty between each two tests.
-Actually, "live revert" is part of the future plans of LVM but right now its extra steps while switching test nodes might be even slower.
-Therefore, there is another type of states simply called here "on states" leaving the LVM an implementation of off states.
-A fairly standard on states implementation lies in the QCOW2 image format and more specifically the QEMU ability to take complete virtual machine snapshots on running machines which will avoid these two steps - just freeze the vm state and eventually come back to it for another test that requires it.
-The QCOW2 format allows QEMU to take live snapshots of both the virtual machine and its image without a danger of saving image and ramdisk snapshots that are out of sync which is the case with another implementation of on states (still available as a backend called "ramfile").
-During a run with an automated vm state setup, a special dependency scan test checks for state availability once and uses this information for further decisions on test scheduling, order, and skipping.

-A test suite might use only off states (e.g. logical volume snapshots), only on states (e.g. QCOW2 snapshots) or a mixture of the two where vms' QCOW2 images are contained on top of logical volumes which could even be on top of RAM for a maximum speedup.
-Each approach has its advantages and drawbacks where LVM is imperfectly container-isolated and thus harder to parallelize, could have more difficult to debug errors on unclean process interruptions, etc. while QCOW2 might not support some cases of vm states like ones using pflash drives.
-In the case of mixture, each on state is based on an off state and the tests that produce on from off states are called ephemeral as changing the off state would remove all on states and the test has to be repeated.
-On states are however reusable within an off state transition and as many branches of on states transitions can span multiple tests without touching the off state.
-This is important in the test management as ephemeral tests provide states that can only be reused with protective scheduling.
+The sample test suite supports three types of stateful objects, i.e. test objects with reusable state setup: images, vms, and networks.
+The image states can be managed using different state backends like QCOW2, LVM, among others and esentially can store and retrieve previous states of one or more VM images.
+The VM states contain the image as well as RAM states and are thus states of an entire running VM and all its images managed by backends like QCOW2VT (Qemu monitor usage through Avocado VT) and Ramfile.
+Finally, the network states are currently only managed by the VMNet state backend relying on the general VMNet subpackage and all the networking management it provides.

+For some comparison between VM and image states: the VM states are faster since they involve running VM-s without an extra boot or shutdown but image states are more granular and more appropriate for VMs using RAID1 or other multi-image setup.
+For comparison among state backends, QCOW2 snapshots are easier to manage and share since they involve simple transfer of QCOW2 files while LVM is more rigid and not perfectly isolated for containerization (this eventually harder to parallelize) but could be even faster if managed on top of RAM for maximum speedup.
+LVM could also have more difficult to debug errors on unclean process interruptions.
+QCOW2VT might not support some cases of states like ones using pflash drives while the Ramfile backend is generally unstable.
+In the end all state backends have different limitations with the major ones outlined so far.

 A final additional concept to consider for test running is that of permanent vms.
-For a test requiring vms with highly sophisticated preparation sequences that sometimes might be only semi-automatable or requiring strictly human input it might be more preferable to add an external vm that could for instance only be manipulated via on states (thus without interfering with the original setup).
+For a test requiring vms with highly sophisticated preparation sequences that sometimes might be only semi-automatable or requiring strictly human input it might be more preferable to add an external vm that could for instance only be manipulated via states derived from a single starting state (thus without interfering with the original setup) or a few manually created starting states.
-Such a permanent vm might just be brought from outside to participate in the test suite orchestration with a minimal pre-set on state or could be fully prepared using the test suite tool set through an extra tool development.
-More information about it and ephemeral tests in general can be found in the test development documentation.
+Such a permanent vm might just be brought from outside to participate in the test suite orchestration or it could be at least partially prepared in-house using the test suite toolset through an extra tool development.
+More information about it can be found in the test development documentation.

 ## How to install
 In terms of installation, you may proceed analogically to other avocado